 Improving Cancer Care for the Underserved in Academic and Community Practice Settings

 The key partners will be the Johns Hopkins Sidney Kimmel Comprehensive Cancer Care Center, Johns Hopkins Center to Reduce Cancer Disparities and the Alliance Community Advisory Group.
-Through these partnerships, the JHSM will develop and implement interventions that improve cancer care coordination and communication between patients and health care teams.
+Through these partnerships, the JHM will develop and implement interventions that improve cancer care coordination and communication between patients and health care teams.
 The interventions will also increase patient engagement and access to support services.

 The JHCRN serves a geographic area comprised of over 8 million people from racially and ethnically diverse communities across the mid-Atlantic region.
 This service area includes urban and rural communities known to experience unequal access to cancer care services (known as cancer health disparities).

 Many of the underserved populations in these areas are older African-Americans (60 years of age or older), and individuals who live in areas found to have increased cancer mortality.
 The most commonly diagnosed cancers among this group are breast, lung, prostate and colorectal cancer.

 - Implement web-based, communication training programs – for patients, health care providers, and family members and friends serving as care partners – to better engage patients in their own care planning and treatment decision making